Skip to content

 1. Initiating Result Set Retrieval

-The main feature of the mysqli_use_result function is to initiate a result set retrieval from MySQL databases.
-This allows you to retrieve large result sets in a more memory-efficient manner.
+The main feature of the mysqli_use_result function is to initiate an unbuffered result set retrieval from MySQL databases.
+This allows you to retrieve large result sets in a more memory-efficient manner by fetching rows sequentially rather than loading them all at once.

 How to Use mysqli_use_result Function